-In refractive disorders, the eye focuses light rays incorrectly on the retina, causing blurred vision.
+In refractive disorders (refractive errors), light rays entering the eye are not focused on the retina, causing blurred vision.

 The eye normally creates a clear image because the cornea and lens bend (refract) incoming light rays to focus them on the retina.
 The shape of the cornea is fixed, but the lens changes shape to focus on objects at various distances from the eye.
 By becoming more rounded, the lens allows near objects to be focused.
 By becoming flatter, the lens allows objects farther away to be focused.
 When the cornea and lens cannot focus the image of an object sharply on the retina, it is called a refractive error.

 The lens and cornea may not bend light rays to focus them on the retina correctly for several reasons.

 Nearsightedness (myopia) occurs when the eyeball is too long for the refractive power of the cornea and lens.
 Because of the relatively long size, light is focused in front of (rather than directly on) the retina, and the person has trouble clearly seeing distant objects.
 In children, nearsightedness frequently increases until children stop growing.